 The history of La Fira de l’Aixada

-In 1339 King Pere III (Peter IV of Aragon) approved plans for the construction of the channel and agreed to reduce taxes in order to help the town fund the works which started the same year.
+In 1339 King Pere III (Peter IV of Aragon) approved plans for the construction of the channel and agreed to reduce taxes to help the town fund the works that started the same year.

-The Bishop excommunicated the town, trigerring a conflict which continued until his death in 1345.
+The Bishop excommunicated the town, triggering a conflict that continued until his death in 1345.